zachvalenta/notes-sw/operating-systems/tools.md

 * `X` undo yank | cut
 * `d` qing
 * `o` open
+> you can just enter a dir by quitting yazi in that dir!
 > would like to config so that it works for both dropping to shell and file edit https://yazi-rs.github.io/docs/tips/#dropping-to-shell https://github.com/yazi-rs/plugins/tree/main/smart-enter.yazi https://yazi-rs.github.io/docs/tips/#smart-enter

 ---